bacontime/blog-mirror/art/isomorphic.md

 ---

 ### Other Possibilities not described above.

 (0,1) would simply be multiple 1-dimensional keyboards stacked atop each each.
-Moving rows would shift the pitch by an octave.

-(0,5) would be pretty bizarre. adjacent keys would making playing major fourths and minor fifths easy, but everything else would be significantly more difficult.

 (2,3) is called the "Park" layout by Brett Park. <!--http://www.altkeyboards.com/instruments/isomorphic-keyboards-->